AtomMe/PHBS_TQFML/Project/Credit/Report.md

 We can see that the data labels are imbalaned. defaulting accounts are around 19% and no-defaulting accounts are 81%

-There many ways we can solve the imbalanced data problem.
+There are many ways we can solve the imbalanced data problem.

 	Re-balance the loss weights